 One way my kids made use of them at home is to wrap them around a wardrobe for a very fun effect.
 For some kids, this can even be a solution for going to sleep in the dark.

-One set of lights we had used clear LEDs, and they were made suitable for outdoor use.
+One set of lights, we used clear LEDs, and they were made suitable for outdoor use.
 We simply wrapped them around our patio area and turned them on for evening family time in the summer.

-With a bit of imagination and the help from your kids, you’ll find endless ways to make use of old lights as home improvement projects.
+With a bit of imagination and help from your kids, you’ll find endless ways to make use of old holiday lights as home improvement projects.